- Fantastic Team

 Box Tree caterpillars are hard to mistake for another species.
 They are bright green, with a black head and have lines on their body.
 These insects mask themselves in a cover of webbing in order to hide from predators.
 The damage caused by box hedge caterpillars can often be mistaken for box blight.
 However, if you look close enough and notice eaten leaves coated with webs, you have to act quickly.

 The box tree caterpillar’s life-cycle begins with larvae, so tiny, they cannot be seen with the naked eye.
+Newly hatched, the Buxus caterpillars are greenish-yellow, with black heads.
 In four weeks they reach a length of 3-4 cm, shortly before becoming an adult moth.
 In the UK, these black and green striped caterpillars can produce up to 3 generations of moths in just a year.
 These moths are very active from March all the way throughout October and lay clusters of eggs under the box tree leaves.

 Тhe worst part is that these ruthless bugs have an impressive way of concealing their presence.
 They disguise themselves amongst the foliage, wrapped in webbing.
 This method protects their babies and provides them with a safe environment.
 Their box-green colour also plays a major role in their camouflage game.
 By glueing themselves to the branches, they become almost invisible.